 Medical school is one of the most challenging paths you can pursue.
 Typically, you would complete a four-year bachelor’s degree, study for the Medical College Admission Test (MCAT), wait anxiously to find out how you scored, apply to medical schools, wait to find out where you get accepted, and then complete at least four more years of schooling to earn your medical degree.

-You will also work closely with highly respected faculty members, attend special events, and gain hands-on experience in clinics and labs.
+REMS students work closely with highly respected faculty members, attend special events, and gain hands-on experience in clinics and labs.

 University of Rochester School of Medicine and Dentistry

 No medical school is better poised than Rochester to deliver a balanced, integrated, and flexible curriculum to meet the needs of students and society.
 The School of Medicine and Dentistry’s innovative approaches to medical education prepare you to integrate the healing power of the doctor-patient relationship with rapidly expanding developments in scientific knowledge, technology, clinical practice, and health care delivery systems.

 The Double Helix Curriculum combines basic science and clinical work throughout all four years of medical school.
 Rochester is committed to medical education, medical science, and medical practice for the benefit of humanity.